floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 The GRAPHS dashboard shows a graphical representation of the layers in the model.
 You can click into each part of the model to get more details.

+!!!
+Note ""
-Note: Tensorboard feature is only available for Tensorflow environments.
+    Tensorboard feature is only available for Tensorflow environments.
     See [this](../environments.md) page for full list of Tensorflow environments you can use.

 ## Offline Training